3 month sleep regression: Myth or real?

 When does it end?

 Sleep regressions typically last around 2 - 6 weeks.
 While there’s no magic “cure” for a sleep regression, babies tend to sleep better when they’re following an age-appropriate schedule, are developmentally able to link their sleep cycles, and are able to fall asleep on their own (at least some of the time).
-It can be useful to practice having your little one fall asleep without assistance though it may still take another couple of months (until 5 - 6 months) for them to master this.
+It can be useful to practice having your little one fall asleep without assistance though it may still take (until 5 - 6 months) for them to master this.

 6 tips to handle 3 month old sleep issues